David Wise's Aviation History Website

 The French information available when these production lists were first compiled, had mainly been based on BV-derived sources.
 More recently the DGAC official registers have been made available on-line.
 In Jan/Feb 2012 a full reconciliation was carried out of the Jodel and Robin lists against the DGAC on-line registers.
 Many discrepancies have been noted, particularly among the D9's and D11's.
 At the same time, a reconciliation was done against the 2009 edition of the excellent Fox Papa book by Jacques Chillon which lists French amateur-built aircraft, and which gave useful extra details such as dates of changes of model and locations of accidents, and the use of F-W test registrations.

 In most countries the reserved or temporary registrations are not published and some have been included based on observations reported by enthusiasts or notified by their owners.
 If certification is not achieved, the registration is regarded as not taken up and may be re-allocated.
 In some countries, this applies even if the aircraft has flown on temporary certification, e.g. for testing or ferry flights.
 In some countries temporary registrations may be allocated for testing or ferrying (e.g. France (F-Wxxx), UK (G-number "Class B"), Spain (EC-number), Canada, USA, Australia).
-In France F-W is also used when operating on a permit to fly in non-standard configuration such as disabled-pilot control systems or testing new design modifications or components such as propellers.
-In some countries, manufacturers have reserved registrations which are re-used repeatedly for short-term testing.
+In France F-W is also used long-term when operating on a permit to fly in non-standard configuration such as disabled-pilot control systems or testing new design modifications or components such as propellers.
+In some countries, manufacturers have been issued with reserved 'trade-plate' registrations which are re-used repeatedly for short-term testing.

 Also the policy on what constitutes the official registration date varies between countries.
 In some countries, this is the first flight date, either from new or after importation.
 In some (including France) it is the date of issue of full certification.
 In others (including the UK) the registration date quoted is customarily when the registration was reserved.
 Some UK amateur-builts have eventually flown more than 30 years after the registration was allocated.